 https://dailyhive.com/vancouver/vancouver-knight-street-video-concern

-The Knight_Street_Bridge was deliberately designed to not have a couple of emergency lanes.
+The Knight_Street_Bridge (KSB) was deliberately designed to not have a couple of emergency lanes.
 No truck lanes and especially no bus and HOV lanes.
 No proper bike lanes, just 2 narrow sidewalks.

 https://en.wikipedia.org/wiki/Knight_Street_Bridge#Infrastructure